jly36963/ljos/README.md

       - I think this is the case, but I need to double-check
     - can only figure out greedy arrays, nargs, and count with config
   - ljos
-    - config is needed for the parser to correctly
+    - config is needed for the parser to correctly parse
+      - eg: without config, `--name Ben` is `{ name: true, _: ['Ben'] }`
     - builder (`.option`/`positional`) must be used
     - TODO: this is fundamentally different than yargs
       - reconcile difference with pre-processing?
       - require the use of builder for all options and make strict by default?
+- no count
+  - is there a really compelling reason to keep count?
-- no nargs, count, or fs-related logic (config, etc)
+- no nargs
+  - is this a heavily used feature?
+    - I'm not opposed to keeping nargs
-  - nargs might not be easy or possible using `util.parseArgs`
+    - implementing it around parseArgs might be difficult
       - maybe preprocessing?
-    - maybe use tokens from parseArgs?
+      - maybe use tokens returned by parseArgs?
-  - is there a compelling reason to keep count?
+- no fs-related logic (config, etc)
   - I would like to keep fs logic out
     - cjs/esm/deno handle all differently
     - does it really need to be the concern of ljos?